 We make it easy to buy at auction

 Our diverse offerings of fine art, decorative arts & design, fine jewellery, and fine wine and spirits are presented on our online auction platform as well as via private, confidential acquisitions.

 We offer works by renowned and emerging artists, desired designers and makers across diverse genres.
 We are also the go-to auction company for unique estate and specially curated auctions.
-Every item offered is carefully researched, catalogued and presented and our specialists are pleased to provide further information including condition reports when desired.
+Every item offered is carefully researched, catalogued and presented, and our specialists are always pleased to provide further information including condition reports when desired.

 In total, we conduct close to 100 auctions through the year — offering virtually something for everyone.

 Our website allows you to search for specific items, artists or genres.

 Sign up for our email alerts to find out about upcoming auctions and events and ensure you never miss another auction.

 You must register before bidding in any of our auctions; it’s quick and easy to do: